vernacular-liberty/Adventure-In-Wonderland/README.md

 Nathalie Trouba: Croquet

 For Phase 2 we updated a lot of our code and our game is now officially playable.
-More updates are to come, including edits to Croquet and implemtation of a Cheshire Cat throughout the game.
+More updates are to come, including edits to Croquet and implementation of a Cheshire Cat throughout the game.